shakirshakiel/gokube/README.md

   - `api/`: Defines the API objects and clients.
   - `controller/`: Implements the controllers for managing the system state.
   - `kubelet/`: Implements the kubelet functionality.
+  - `listwatch/`: Implements the list and watch functionality.
+  - `registry/`: Maintains the registry for k8s objects (nodes, pod, replicaset)
+  - `runtime/`: Basic runtime utilities
   - `scheduler/`: Implements the scheduling of pods onto nodes.
-  - `util/`: Contains utility functions used across the project.

-- `internal/`: Houses internal packages not intended for use outside the project.
+  - `storage/`: Implements the storage handling via etcd

 - `test/`: Contains integration and end-to-end tests.

-- `docs/`: Project documentation.

 This structure mimics Kubernetes' organization, providing a familiar layout for those acquainted with the Kubernetes codebase while simplifying it for educational purposes.

 ## Components